interest-protocol/move-interfaces/winter-walrus/README.md

 Each LST issuer has full admin rights over it.
 They decide which validators to allocate to and the fees.

 Winter Walrus frontend is available at [www.winterwalrus.com](https://www.winterwalrus.com/) and [open sourced on Github](https://github.com/interest-protocol/winterwalrus.com).
 Users experience near-instant Web2 UX with 0ms latency.
-The platform introduces liquid staking tokens to the Walrus ecosystem and a unique staking mechanism governed by epochs.

 ## Why?

-Walrus uses a *delegated proof of Stake* for consensus.
-Users can natively stake WAL and receive a NFT named *StakedWal* that represents their position.
+Walrus uses a **delegated proof of Stake** for consensus.
+Users can natively stake WAL and receive a NFT named **StakedWal** that represents their position.
 The issue is that StakedWal is not fungible, you cannot use it to swap, lend or leverage.

-Winter Walrus solves this issue by keeping custody of the *StakedWal* on a Shared Object to mint Liquid Staking Coins.
+Winter Walrus solves this issue by keeping custody of the **StakedWal** on a Shared Object to mint Liquid Staking Coins.
 Now users are able to interact with DeFi while earning passive staking income.

 ## Epoch Mechanics

 Winter Walrus operates on a delegated proof-of-stake system structured into epochs, each lasting two weeks.
 The timing of staking within an epoch determines the rewards and type of asset received:

--   *Staking before 50% of epoch progress:* Users mint an LST.
+-   **Staking before 50% of epoch progress:** Users mint an LST and is eligible for the next epoch rewards.
--   *Staking after 50% of epoch progress:* Users receive a burnable NFT, which can be converted into the respective LST one epoch later.
+-   **Staking after 50% of epoch progress:** Users receive a burnable NFT, which can be converted into the respective LST one epoch later.

 ## Admin Rights

 Winter Walrus employs a SuperAdmin Key system:

--   *SuperAdmin Key:* Can create and remove admins.
+-   **SuperAdmin Key:** Can create and remove admins.
--   *Admin (Key + Store):* Manages stake, unstake, and transmute fees.
+-   **Admin (Key + Store):** Manages stake, unstake, and transmute fees.
--   *SuperAdmin Transfers:* Require a two-epoch function execution for security purposes.
+-   **SuperAdmin Transfers:** Require a two-epoch function execution for security purposes.

 ## Security

 Winter Walrus was audited by [MoveBit](https://www.movebit.xyz/).
 You can find the audit report [here](https://1728454349-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FRWtS0P2EGEpzNUGZyx31%2Fuploads%2Fvi7dgNYPSMEBYyQglM9l%2FBlizzard%20Audit%20Repor.pdf?alt=media&token=bfbab48f-19a9-4b56-94b5-44b2d6abda18).

+The current Admin capabilities are held in a hardware wallet.
+We plan to move to a multi-signature wallet in the future.

 ## 👨‍💻 Developers